tnomoto/nonaligned_simple/README.md

 ## Data

-The training data (found in ./data) is based on [the sscorpus](https://github.com/tmu-nlp/sscorpus).
+The training data (in ./data) is based on [the sscorpus](https://github.com/tmu-nlp/sscorpus).
 We reducted source/target pairs whose similarity exceeds 0.65.
 The test set is the same as one used by Zhang, et al (2017).
-Both the training and test sets are referred to as 'tsd' in our setup.